syntrydy/jans/docs/admin/config-guide/attribute-configuration.md

 ### Updating an Attribute

 This operation-id can be used to update an existing attribute information.
-The Janssen Server administrator can make changes to attributes, such as changing their status to `active/inactive` by using this operation-ID.
+The Janssen Server administrator can make changes to attributes/claims, such as changing their status to `active/inactive` by using this operation-ID.
 Let's look at the schema: